laradock/laradock/README.md

 8 - Open your browser and visit `http://laravel.dev`

-You should see this page:
+You should see a page like this:
 ![](http://s29.postimg.org/8cvh7wq2f/Screen_Shot_2015_08_21_at_9_23_19_PM.png)